What Are Serious Complications After Miscarriage?

 Infertility Treatment in Iran

 Infertility treatment in Iran has gained recognition and popularity due to several factors.
-Firstly, Iran has made significant advancements in medical technology and infrastructure, enabling the country to offer state-of-the-art fertility treatments.
+Firstly, Iran has made significant medical technology and infrastructure advancements, enabling the country to offer state-of-the-art fertility treatments.
 This includes access to advanced assisted reproductive technologies (ART) such as in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), and egg donation.

 Secondly, the cost of infertility treatment is relatively affordable in Iran compared to many Western countries, making it a more accessible option for couples seeking fertility assistance.
 The lower cost of treatment, coupled with the high success rates of Iranian fertility clinics, has attracted international patients seeking quality care at a reasonable price.